GrahamCorcoran/comp340-playbook/src/module2/object_oriented_design.md

 Object-Oriented Design is built around a few foundational ideas:

-- **Encapsulation:** Keeping data and behavior that belong together inside the same class.
+- **Encapsulation:** Keeping data and behaviour that belong together inside the same class.
 - **Abstraction:** Hiding unnecessary details so we can focus on what an object does, rather than *how* it's done.
-- **Inheritance:** Allowing one class to share behavior and structure with another.
+- **Inheritance:** Allowing one class to share behaviour and structure with another.
 - **Polymorphism:** Letting different classes respond to the same action in their own way.

 These ideas help make systems easier to extend, modify, and understand as they grow in size and complexity.